JuanDiegoMtRoyal/Classroom-Route-Finder/ProjectSpec.md

 |Usability | Text output readable via CLI |
 |Scalability |Supports adding new buildings incrementally|

+# Heuristics
+* **6 mins upper time constraint limit:** chosen because it should not take more than that to walk between any 2 classes in the Bisset building without distractions
+* **Coordinate System:** Based on actual coordinates but specific classrooms were assigned a quadrant based on the vibes/what we felt they were closer to (NW/SE/SW/NE)
+* **Time to cover 1 meter:** One second was chosen to cover one meter because upon Kini's request JD personally tested this metric during the tutorial and it seemed legit

+# Limitations or Bugs

+--to add

 # Project Outcomes
 * Graph Theory: DFS traversal with weighted edges
 * Data Structures: Custom Node class, graph representation
 * Imperative programming: Java implementation
 * Declarative Programming: Haskall implementation